UK Minimum Wage Rate Per Hour for Part Time Jobs 2025

 • Employers in the UK are required to verify the work eligibility of Indian students, so students should be prepared to provide evidence of their student status and the number of hours they are permitted to work.

-Work Restrictions and Regulations in UK for Indian Students
+Work Restrictions and Regulations for Indian Students

 Here are the key work restrictions and regulations that Indian students should be aware of: